pulsar-edit/pulsar-edit.github.io/docs/download.md

     uploaded to the [pulsar-edit/pulsar-rolling-releases](https://github.com/pulsar-edit/pulsar-rolling-releases/releases)
     repository for access by anyone.
 - Cirrus CI is _only_ used for building Apple silicon (macOS M1/M2) and ARM Linux binaries.
-These are run less frequently (every other day).
+These are run less frequently (every Monday, Wednesday, and Friday).

 To download a binary produced by GitHub Actions then follow the below steps: